 Table 4 identifies the rating for the wetlands in the Second Creek area.
-Of the 209.75 acres of potentially indirectly impacted wetlands in the Second Creek area, approximately 94% of wetlands received a rating of 1, with one factor potentially indirectly impacting the wetland; 6% of wetlands received a rating of 2, with two factors potentially indirectly impacting the wetland; 0.4% of wetlands received a rating of 3, with three factors potentially indirectly impacting the wetland; 0.1% of wetlands received a rating of 4, with four factors potentially indirectly impacting the wetland; and less than 0.1% of wetlands received a rating of 5, with five factors potentially indirectly impacting the wetland.
-Large Figure 2 shows the rating for wetlands in the Second Creek area.
+Of the 209.75 acres of potentially indirectly impacted wetlands in the Second Creek area, approximately 94% of wetlands received a rating of 1, with one factor potentially indirectly impacting the wetland; 6% of wetlands received a rating of 2, with two factors potentially indirectly impacting the wetland; 0.4% of wetlands received a rating of 3, with three factors potentially indirectly impacting the wetland; 0.1% of wetlands received a rating of 4, with four factors potentially indirectly impacting the wetland; and less than 0.1% of wetlands received a rating of 5, with five factors potentially indirectly impacting the wetland; and less than 0.1% of wetlands received a rating for wetlands in the Second Creek area.